DarshanLaljani/21BCP232_Docker/README.md

 This repository contains the Dockerfiles, .dockerignore file, and docker-compose.yml file for a full-stack application with a React frontend and a Node.js backend connected to a MongoDB database.

+For more details about project and how to setup visit : https://darshanlaljani.github.io/

 ## Backend Dockerfile